m-heim/Npc/README.md

 How to:
 - preferred way to contribute is via vscode in windows with wsl or simply in linux.
 If you want to use another IDE do so as you wish though.
 - the settings and extensions are provided in .vscode

+Would really appreciate to see a pull request from you